Configuring TCP Routing in PAS

 - To support multiple TCP routes, Pivotal recommends allocating multiple ports.

 - To allocate a list of ports rather than a range:

 - Enter a single port in the TCP Routing Ports field.

-- After deploying PAS, follow the directions in Configuring a List of TCP Routing Ports to add TCP routing ports using the cf CLI.
+- After deploying PAS, follow the directions in the Configuring a List of TCP Routing Ports section of the Pivotal Application Service v2.3 Release Notes to add TCP routing ports using the cf CLI to add TCP routing ports using the cf CLI.

 If you want to disable TCP routing after enabling it, click Select this option if you prefer to enable TCP Routing at a later time.